DigitalGrinnell/ISLE-Documentation/DG-Migration-History.md

 Having completed these steps I can now successfully login to my site as the super-user, `digital`.

-## Add a Drupal Module to the Site

-In the previous section I confirmed two critical things:
+In this section I confirmed two critical things:

-    1. I can successfully log in to Portainer and open a console/terminal inside the Apache container.
+    1. I can successfully login to Portainer and open a console/terminal inside the Apache container.
     2. drush is working nicely inside the Apache container.

+## Adding a Drupal Module to the Site

 So, to add the `Markdown` module to my site I repeated the Portainer steps from the previous section, then inside the `isle-apache-dg` container console/terminal...

     - cd /var/www/html